| The

 the loss that many experience with balding?
 We think

+not.
 Men and women express many different motives for desiring

 hair restoration.
 Perhaps they wish to look as young